aysuaticioglu/FordOtosan_Internship/README.md

 A Convolutional Neural Network (CNN) typically consists of various types of layers that work together to process input data, extract features, and make predictions.
 Here are the main types of layers found in a CNN:

-Input Layer: This layer takes raw input data, often an image.
+<b>Input Layer:</b> This layer takes raw input data, often an image.
 The dimensions of the input data are determined by the size and resolution of the images in the dataset.

-Convolutional Layer: This is the fundamental layer of a CNN.
+<b>Convolutional Layer:</b> This is the fundamental layer of a CNN.
 It applies learnable filters (kernels) to the input image and computes dot products between the filter and local patches of the input.
 This process helps detect features like edges, corners, and textures.

-Activation Layer (ReLU): Following each convolutional layer, an activation layer is typically applied, often using the Rectified Linear Unit (ReLU) activation.
+<b>Activation Layer (ReLU):</b> Following each convolutional layer, an activation layer is typically applied, often using the Rectified Linear Unit (ReLU) activation.
 ReLU sets negative values to zero while leaving positive values unchanged.

-Pooling Layer (Pooling or Subsampling): Pooling layers perform downsampling of the input's spatial dimensions.
+<b>Pooling Layer (Pooling or Subsampling):</b> Pooling layers perform downsampling of the input's spatial dimensions.
 Common pooling methods include Max Pooling (selecting the maximum value from a group of values) and Average Pooling (computing the average value).

-Fully Connected Layer (FC Layer): Also known as a dense layer, this layer is typically used at the end of a CNN.
+<b>Fully Connected Layer (FC Layer):</b> Also known as a dense layer, this layer is typically used at the end of a CNN.
 It connects each neuron from the previous layer to every neuron in the subsequent layer.
 It's used for making predictions.

-Flatten Layer: This layer is used to transform the 2D output of previous convolutional and pooling layers into a 1D vector.
+<b>Flatten Layer:</b> This layer is used to transform the 2D output of previous convolutional and pooling layers into a 1D vector.
 This vector can then be fed into a fully connected layer.

-Batch Normalization Layer: Batch Normalization is used to normalize the activations of the previous layer.
+<b>Batch Normalization Layer:</b> Batch Normalization is used to normalize the activations of the previous layer.
 It helps stabilize and speed up training by reducing internal covariate shifts.

-Dropout Layer: Dropout involves temporarily "dropping out" random neurons during training.
+<b>Dropout Layer:</b> Dropout involves temporarily "dropping out" random neurons during training.
 This encourages the network to learn more robust features by preventing overfitting.

 These layers are typically stacked sequentially to form the architecture of a CNN.
 The specific arrangement and number of layers can vary based on the complexity of the task and design preferences.
 CNNs have demonstrated exceptional performance in visual tasks such as image classification, object detection, and image segmentation.